ChRe777/CleanCode/README.md

 + Functions should name with a verb-noun pair
 * Functions arguments should one or max two
 * Functions represent one level of abstraction
-* Functions should have an input and return an output
+* Functions should have an input and return an output - y = f(x)

 ### Examples

+function int[] addNumber(int number) {
+    return numbers.add(number);
+}

+if you have to pass more then one parameter make a class (noun). if you have to return more then one parameter make a class (noun).

+For instance a simple sinusAlpha = sin(alpha).
+Turns an angle the sinus of that angle.

+Functions convert, create, change, add, delete, ...

+deleteKey, addPage, renderHtml, createPoint, convertInteger, ...

+Functions converting nouns.
+Functions creating objects.
+Functions changing (= action/verbs) state of system (= nouns).